-- Payout: In the SCSS scheme, the investors receive regular income in the form of quarterly pensions.
+- Payout: In the SCSS scheme, the investors receive regular income in quarterly pensions.
 In the PMVVY scheme, the investors can receive monthly, quarterly, semi-annual and annual income.

 - Taxation: Contribution to SCSS scheme is tax-deductible under Section 80C, i.e. up to Rs 1.5 lakh.
 There is no tax benefit for investment in the PMVVY scheme.
-Also, no tax exemption on income proceeds received after maturity from both schemes.
+Also, both schemes receive no tax exemption on income proceeds after maturity.

 - Premature withdrawal: It is difficult to withdraw money from the PMVVY scheme before 10 years of maturity.
 However, the investors can withdraw the amount from the SCSS scheme before five years of maturity by paying some penalty.

 From a taxation and liquidity point of view, the SCSS scheme is better than PMVVY.
 However, the PMVVY scheme offers the same return of 7.4% throughout the policy duration.
 In contrast, the return from the SCSS scheme may vary according to the quarterly return rates set by the government.
 One should invest based on their purpose or investment goals.

 Join our Telegram channel to keep getting updates on all things finance.

 For any clarifications/feedback on the topic, please contact the writer at email@example.com

 I’m a chartered accountant and a functional CA writer by profession.
 Reading and travelling in free time enhances my creativity in work.
 I enjoy exploring my creative side, and so I keep myself engaged in learning new skills.